edelgrace/blog/content/post/2011-10-17-pshh-who-needs-relationships.md

 I felt bad, but I was just like, "Voldemort?
 Really?"
 Voldemort is her ex who is just extremely messed up.
 She's those typical "emo" chicks who says she's bi just to sleep around with numerous people of both genders at the same time.
 I think she was using Shannon when they were first dating.

-I just&#8230; I CAN'T EVEN.
+I just...
+I CAN'T EVEN.
 I was worried that Aiden like raped her or something.
 If that happened, I would have for sure slapped a baby (but not really).

 Well, during hand we played the show opener a couple of times.
 I actually enjoy it.
 The last five bars are so pretty.